Dingras: Government

+Local government

 Dingras, belonging to the second congressional district of the province of Ilocos Norte, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

 Elected officials

+Education

+There are two schools district offices which govern all public and private schools within the municipality.
+These are Dingras I Schools District, and Dingras II Schools District.